• Skip to main content

 • yuki – 雪 (ゆき) : a noun meaning ‘snow’ in Japanese.

-Native speakers use this noun to refer to flakes of frozen water falling from the sky or piling up on the ground.
-So, its usage is very similar to that of the English noun, “snow”, I think.
+Japanese native speakers use this noun to refer to flakes of frozen water falling from the sky or piling up on the ground.
+So, the usage is very similar to that of the English noun, snow, I think.

 Yuki in kanji

-The kanji character of “yuki” consists of the following two components:
+The kanji character of yuki consists of the following two parts:

 • 雨 : a kanji character widely used to mean ‘rain’ in Japanese.

-• ヨ : a kanji radical expressing a snout.
+• ヨ : a kanji radical expressing the shape of a snout.

-From these two kanji components, we can understand that “yuki” literally means ‘rain and snout’ in Japanese.
-This kanji concept is not in line with the meaning, but the shape of the radical for a snout looks like layers of snow.
-So, this kanji character is not so far from what it wants to mean, I think.
+From these two parts, we can understand that yuki literally means ‘rain and snout’ in Japanese.
+This literal interpretation is not in line with the actual meaning.
+Interestingly, however, the radical for a snout looks like layers of snow.
+The kanji character is therefore still a good expression for snow, I think.

-When we meet new kanji characters, we should check their components in detail to understand their meanings clearly and deeply.
-In many cases, kanji components tell us a lot about meanings of characters they form.
-Actually, here, we could get the better understanding of “yuki” through the detailed check above.
+When we meet new kanji characters, we should check their parts in detail to understand their meanings clearly and deeply.
+In many cases, kanji parts tell us a lot about the meanings of the characters they form.
+Actually, here, we could get the better understanding of yuki through the detailed check above.

-Then, let me explain how to use “yuki” through the example sentences below.
+So far, I’ve explained the definition and meaning of yuki together with its kanji parts.
+Then, let me explain how to use it through the example sentences below.

 kyou wa yuki ga fut te iru – 今日は雪が降っている (きょうはゆきがふっている)